Divorce Mediation

 Lawyer for Divorce Mediation in Fort Lauderdale, Florida

 Call (954) 500-5555 now to schedule a case consultation.
-Bacchus Law Firm accepts clients throughout the greater Fort Lauderdale area including Pembroke Pines, Hollywood, and Pompano Beach.
+In addition to divorce mediation, Bacchus Law Firm also assists clients seeking guidance from a trusted child support attorney in South Florida.
+The firm proudly represents individuals and families throughout the greater Fort Lauderdale area, including Pembroke Pines, Hollywood, and Pompano Beach.